 As I hike up the path I'm always reminded of trying to walk up the slide as a kid.
 Did you ever do that?
 Each step is made harder by the slick layer of pine needles and leaves just like the slick metal of the slide on my elementary school playground.

-Usually when I tackle the steep ridge-I go by myself-that kinda helps in the whole finding yourself thing.
-But when the girls were about 3 I decided I wanted, I needed, to go sit on the top of that high ridge just for a few minutes to feel the wind in my face.
-There wasn't anyone handy to watch the girls so I told them we were going on a special walk.
+Usually when I tackle the steep ridge I go by myself, that kinda helps in the whole finding yourself thing.
+But when the girls were about three years old I decided I wanted, I needed, to go sit on the top of that high ridge just for a few minutes to feel the wind in my face.
+There wasn't anybody handy to watch the girls so I told them we were going on a special walk.

 I was so drawn by the mountain I didn't even take time to put their shirts on.
 They climbed and crawled their way up with only a pair of shorts and shoes on.
 By the time we made it back home their bare arms and little fat bellys looked like they'd been thrown in the briar patch with brer rabbit.
 But I didn't regret dragging them along because I had found the bit of peace I needed to continue.